JackWarshaw/Jacks-Personal-Work/README.md

 *500*

 This game was created by myself and my fellow students for a game showcase, for CS 377 at Northwestern University.
 This game is a 2D platformer built in the Unity engine, heavily inspired by the New York City subway system, Lethal League, and Earthbound.
+Video and image samples of the game are present in the 500-samples folder.

 *KRR Character Creator* (can be found at https://github.com/chloemb/krr_final_project)